-SECURING CASTORS
+SECURING CASTORS AND LEGS

 To obtain maximum strength and stability of the unit, it is important that you make sure each castor is secure.
-The bearing race on the castor of the top edge of the leg must make firm contact with the rail.
+Optional legs are hand-tightened securely against the lower rail assembly see image 4-5.
+The bearing race on the castor or the top edge of the leg must make firm contact with the rail.

-UNIT LEVELING
+LEVELING SHIMS

 Four leveling shims have been provided for leveling castored units positioned on uneven floors.
 Shims must be positioned between rail end and bearing race.
-TRUE recommends a four shim limit to any single castor.

 - A. Turn the bearing race counter-clockwise until the cabinet is level.
-Level front to back and side to side. (diagonally) - B. Install the desired number of shims, making sure the slot of the shim is in contact with the threaded stem of the castor. - C. If more than one shim is used, turn the slot at a 90° angle so they are not in line. - D. Turn the bearing race clockwise to tighten and secure the castor by tightening the anchoring bolt with a 3/4 inch openend wrench, socket, or the tool provided.
+Level front to back and side to side. (diagonally) - B. Install the desired number of shims, making sure the slot of the shim is in contact with the threaded stem of the castor.
+See image 2. - C. If more than one shim is used, turn the slot at a 90° angle so they are not in line. - D. Turn the bearing race clockwise to tighten and secure the castor by tightening the anchoring bolt with a 3/4 inch openend wrench or the tool provided.
+See image 3.